about me

 Selected Residencies & Grants

-2024: Circle Fellowship.
-Future of Performance Institute (international consortium comprised of MIT, Oxford, Stanford, Royal Shakespeare Company, Watershed, Brooklyn Academy of Music, The Music Center).
+2024: iF Fellowship. (international consortium comprised of MIT, Oxford, Stanford, Royal Shakespeare Company, Watershed, Brooklyn Academy of Music, The Music Center).

 2023: Sony Music Spring 2023 Audition Jury Prize